Because Laughter Really is The Best Medicine.

 6. Your Immune System Gets Stronger

-Laughter boosts the immune system by increasing the amount of T and B cells.
+The Mayo Clinic and St. Johns Health has said that Laughter can boost the immune system by increasing the amount of T and B cells.
 T Cells are the body’s natural defense against viruses, cancer cells, and other disease-causing cells and B Cells make disease-destroying antibodies.
 Laughter also increases levels of Immunoglobulins A, G, and M, which help fight infection.